Cathy Bessant serves as vice chair, Global Strategy at Bank of America, and is a member of the company’s executive

 Bessant serves as executive sponsor for the company’s Disability Advisory Council.
 In 2021 Bessant received Disability:IN’s John D. Kemp Leadership Award for her advocacy among businesses for disability employment programs and services.
 She was formerly the executive sponsor for the Lesbian, Gay, Bisexual and Transgender (LGBT) Pride executive board and led the creation of the LGBT Ally program.
 She was previously named No. 1 among OUTstanding LGBT+ Ally Executives, presented by the Financial Times.

 After ranking No. 1 for three consecutive years, Bessant was inducted into the “25 Most Powerful Women in Banking” Hall of Fame by American Banker in 2020.
 Bessant was named to Barron’s “100 Most Influential Women in U.S. Finance” and she received WatersTechnology’s 2019 Women in Technology and Data Trailblazer Award.
 She has also appeared on Working Mother magazine’s “50 Most Powerful Working Moms” list and was named a Girl Scouts Lifetime Achievement Honoree.

-Bessant serves on the board of directors of Zurich Insurance Group, is an independent member of the USA Field Hockey board of directors, is on the board of trustees for the Urban Institute, and is on the advisory board for the Ross School of Business at the University of Michigan.
+Bessant serves on the board of directors of Zurich Insurance Group, serves as chair of the USA Field Hockey board of directors, is on the board of trustees for the Urban Institute, and is on the advisory board for the Ross School of Business at the University of Michigan.
 As part of a leadership course at Ross, she summited Africa’s Mount Kilimanjaro, the world’s tallest freestanding mountain in 2018, and she studied photojournalism in Cuba during a 2016 expedition.

 Follow Cathy Bessant on Twitter: @CathyBessant